quii/learn-go-with-tests/error-types.md

 ### What does the test do?

-Instead of checking the exact string of the error, we are instead doing a type assertion on the error to see if it is a `BadStatusError`.
+Instead of checking the exact string of the error, we are doing a [type assertion](https://tour.golang.org/methods/15) on the error to see if it is a `BadStatusError`.
 This reflects our desire for the _kind_ of error clearer.
 Assuming the assertion passes we can then check the properties of the error are correct.

 When we run the test, it tells us we didn't return the right kind of error